MIROC-DOC/model_description/md_en/d-summ.md

 ## Summary of the mechanics part

-Here, we duplicate the previous description,
-Enumerate the calculations performed in the Mechanical Process Department.
+In this section, we enumerate the calculations performed in the Mechanical Engineering Department, although they overlap with the previous descriptions.

 ### Summary of Calculations for the Mechanics Portion